Theatre review: Ring of Fire takes a creatively staged journey through the iconic songs of Johnny Cash

 The cast of the Arts Club Theatre’s Ring of Fire.
 Photo by Moonrider Productions

-Arts Club Theatre Company presents Ring of Fire at the Granville Island Stage to August 11
+Arts Club Theatre Company presents Ring of Fire at the Granville Island Stage, extended to August 25

 “I ALWAYS THOUGHT life was like a train ride.
 It may take you to places you’ve seen all your life.
 Or it might take you to places you never dreamed you’d visit,” says the tall man dressed in black, a guitar strapped to his back,